Russian Painting (c.1825-1917)

 The third great individualist of the period, Mikhail Vrubel, was a curious, tragic, but profoundly inspired genius.
 He experienced something more intense than, yet nevertheless akin to, William Blake's strange imaginings, though he was a far greater artist.
 His passionate religious paintings, with their astounding technical skill and their turbulent tenseness, are among the world's masterpieces; they are as convincing, as exciting as El Greco's.
 His imaginative works - for example, his picture of "Pan" - ring as true and are as soul-stirring as his superb portraits, as ardent as his extremely accomplished sculptures, as ecstatic as his theatrical work.
 All his output is impregnated with his genius, his idealism, his passionate gropings after perfection.
 His personality was too complex and his art too individual to result in a following, but for this very reason his: place is with the giants of 19th century European painting.
 His genius was no less than theirs, even though, like Van Gogh's, his spirit was a more deeply tormented one.
 Unlike Van Gogh, however, even the most agonizing of his hallucinations were transformed into visions by his innate spirituality.
 Vrubel was deeply appreciated by his contemporaries, who, although unwilling and unable to emulate it, were fully aware of the astonishing beauty of his work.

 Meanwhile a number of younger artists were grouping themselves round three outstanding young men.
-Two of them - Alexander Benois (1870-1960) and Leonid Bakst (1866-1925) - were painters, the third, Sergei Diaghilev (1872-1929), a young lover of the arts, was soon to present Europe with the best in Russian painting, music and dancing.
+Two of them - Leon Bakst (1866-1924) and Alexander Benois (1870-1960) - were painters, the third, Sergei Diaghilev (1872-1929), a young lover of the arts, was soon to present Europe with the best in Russian painting, music and dancing: namely his Ballets Russes ballet company.
 These young men were opposed to the naturalistic tendencies of nineteenth-century Russian painting; but, although they were profoundly impressed by French Impressionism, they were in no way subservient to it, for they considered it essential that every painter should tread his own individual path, provided he observed the essential law, "Art for art's sake".

 Their views and their works attracted the attention of a remarkably discerning Muscovite called Savva Mamontov (1841-1918).
 By profession a merchant, he was by temperament an art patron on the Renaissance scale, and was to become one of the most outstanding sponsors of art in a country which owed a surprising debt to the generosity of individual art collectors.
 At this date, however, Mamontov was especially attracted by the stage, for the Russian theatre was just then entering upon its finest period.
 Mamontov built himself a private theatre in Moscow and commissioned the scenery and costumes for his productions from the foremost progressive painters of his day.
 In 1882 he asked Viktor Vasnetsov (18481926) to execute the scenery for his production "Little Snow White"; in 1885 he gave him the commission for the ballet "The Nymph", and a little later for "The Snow Queen".